jomielenriquez/QuoteCalculator/README.md

 1. Open SSMS and Connect to your SQL server and log in
 2. Create new database and name it as "CALCUDB".
 <br/>  ⚠️ Not doing this step can cause an issue on the web application
-4. After creating CALCUDB on your SQL server, on the file 'QuoteCalculatorDB.sql' in SSMS and press "F5" to run the query.
+4. After creating CALCUDB on your SQL server, on the file 'QuoteCalculatorDB.sql' in SSMS and press "F5" to run the query. <br/> 💡 Location of the file (../QuoteCalculator/QuoteCalculatorDB)
 <br/>  💡Running file ('QuoteCalculatorDB.sql') will create all the tables and stored procedure needed to run the Quote Calculator web app.
 5. Just wait for the script to finish executing.